themadan/amitness.github.io/content/articles/illustrated-self-supervised-learning.md

 To solve this pre-text task, [Gidaris et al.](https://arxiv.org/abs/1505.05192) propose an architecture where a rotated image is passed through a ConvNet and the network has to classify it into 4 classes(0/90/270/360 degrees).
 ![](/images/ss-geometric-transformation-architecture.png){.img-center}

-Though a very simple idea, the model has to understand location, types and pose of objects in image to solve this task and as such, the representations learnt are useful for downstream tasks.
+Though a very simple idea, the model has to understand location, types and pose of objects in an image to solve this task and as such, the representations learned are useful for downstream tasks.

 **Papers**:
 [Unsupervised Representation Learning by Predicting Image Rotations](https://arxiv.org/abs/1803.07728)